BirulZ/UserStateDetection/README.md

 ## Installation & Setup

-You can download this repository as a ZIP file or clone it using the following command (if you want to clone it, make sure git is installed :[Download here](https://git-scm.com/downloads))
+You can download this repository as a ZIP file or clone it using the following command (if you want to clone it, make sure git is installed [Download here](https://git-scm.com/downloads))

 ```sh
  git clone https://github.com/BirulZ/UserStateDetection